Plumber shares tips on protecting pipes from freezing

 WICHITA, Kan.
-(KSNW) – The Wichita metro is in for a bitter cold night with temps dropping dangerously low.
+(KSNW) – The Wichita metro is in for a bitterly cold night with temps dropping dangerously low.
 The freezing weather could cause concern for many homeowners.

 The frigid temperatures Wednesday night made for a busy Thursday for plumber Patrick Dillman, owner of 3D Plumbing, Electric, Heating & Air who said his company responded to several calls of frozen pipes and even some bursting.

-“We had a call this morning where they had a pipe burst. it was actually relatively accessible under their crawl space but it was still 700 dollars,” said Dillman.
+“We had a call this morning where they had a pipe burst.
+It was actually relatively accessible under their crawl space, but it was still $700,” said Dillman.

 Leave the cabinet doors open to allow the warm air to circulate.